tinalina1003/python-challenge/README.md

     The total number of votes each candidate won

     The winner of the election based on popular vote

-Your analysis should align with the following results:

     Election Results
     -------------------------